nZEDb/nZEDb/misc/sphinxsearch/README.md

 ## _Installation_:

-Forewarning: Your MySQL server requires the SphinxSE plugin, this should be pre-installed on MariaD.
+Forewarning: Your MySQL server requires the SphinxSE plugin, this should be pre-installed on MariaDB.

 For MySQL or Percona, you might have to compile them.
 Please make sure you have this before continuing as this is required.

 You can type SHOW ENGINES; in a MySQL client to verify that SPHINX is supported.

 Head to http://sphinxsearch.com/downloads/release/, download the latest version for your operating system.

 Assuming you are on ubuntu 14.04 x64, you would:

 `wget http://sphinxsearch.com/files/sphinxsearch_2.1.9-release-0ubuntu11~trusty_amd64.deb`
 and:

 `sudo dpkg -i sphinxsearch_2.1.9-release-0ubuntu11~trusty_amd64.deb`

 ## _Configuration_: